numbbo/coco/docs/coco-generic/coco-perf-assessment/source/index.rst

  constructed, that is the ECDF of one algorithm from BBOB-2009 could cross the best 2009 curve.
-This could typically happen if one algorithm for an easy target has many small running times but however one very large such that its aRT is not the best but the many small run time make the ECDF curve cross the best 2009 one.
+This could typically happen if one algorithm for an easy target has many small running times but however one very large such that its aRT is not the best but the many small run times make the ECDF curve cross the best 2009 one.